cakephp/docs/en/development/errors.rst

 * ``consoleHandler`` - callback - The callback used to handle errors when running in the console.
 If undefined, CakePHP's default handlers will be used.
-* ``fatalErrorHandler`` - callback - The callback to handle fatal errors.
-You can set this to any callable type, including anonymous functions.
-Setting it to ``false`` disable the handler.

 ErrorHandler by default, displays errors when ``debug`` > 0, and logs errors when debug = 0.
 The type of errors captured in both cases is controlled by ``Error.level``.